Josh Bell Player Props: Guardians vs. Athletics

 - Bell hit .266 with 29 doubles, three triples, 17 home runs and 85 walks.

-- Among the qualified batters in MLB action last year, he ranked 48th in batting average, 25th in on-base percentage, and 71st in slugging.
+- He ranked 48th in batting average, 25th in on base percentage, and 71st in slugging among qualified batters in MLB play last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.